Paul Delaroche

 Delaroche was born into a generation that saw the stylistic conflicts between Romanticism and Davidian Classicism.
 Davidian Classicism was widely accepted and enjoyed by society so as a developing artist at the time of the introduction of Romanticism in Paris, Delaroche found his place between the two movements.
 Subjects from Delaroche's medieval and sixteenth and seventeenth-century history paintings appealed to Romantics while the accuracy of information along with the highly finished surfaces of his paintings appealed to Academics and Neoclassicism.
 Delaroche's works completed in the early 1830s most reflected the position he took between the two movements and were admired by contemporary artists of the time—the Execution of Lady Jane Grey (1833; National Gallery, London) was the most acclaimed of Delaroche's paintings in its day.
 Later in the 1830s, Delaroche exhibited the first of his major religious works.
-His change of subject and “the painting’s austere manner” were ill-received by critics and after 1837, he stopped exhibiting his work altogether.
+His change of subject and "the painting's austere manner" were ill-received by critics and after 1837, he stopped exhibiting his work altogether.
 At the time of his death in 1856, he was painting a series of four scenes from the Life of the Virgin.
 Only one work from this series was completed: the Virgin Contemplating the Crown of Thorns.

 Biography

 Delaroche was born in Paris and stayed there for the majority of his life.
-Most of his works were completed in his studio on Rue Mazarin.
+Most of his works were completed in his studio on Rue Mazarine.
 His subjects were painted with a firm, solid, smooth surface, which gave an appearance of the highest finish.
 This texture was the manner of the day and was also found in the works of Vernet, Ary Scheffer, Louis Léopold Robert and Jean Auguste Dominique Ingres.
 Among his students were Gustave Boulanger, British landscape artist Henry Mark Anthony, British history painters Edward Armitage and Charles Lucy, and American painter/photographer Alfred Boisseau (1823–1901).

 The first Delaroche picture exhibited was the large Jehosheba saving Joash (1822).
 This exhibition led to his acquaintance with Théodore Géricault and Eugène Delacroix, with whom he formed the core of a large group of Parisian historical painters.
 He visited Italy in 1838 and 1843, when his father-in-law, Horace Vernet, was director of the French Academy in Rome.
 In 1845, he was elected into the National Academy of Design, New York, as an Honorary Academician.